Cyberwarfare: United States

 In August 2010, the U.S. for the first time warned publicly about the Chinese military's use of civilian computer experts in clandestine cyber attacks aimed at American companies and government agencies.
 The Pentagon also pointed to an alleged China-based computer spying network dubbed GhostNet which was revealed in a 2009 research report.
-The Pentagon stated:

-The United States Department of Defense sees the use of computers and the Internet to conduct warfare in cyberspace as a threat to national security.
-The United States Joint Forces Command describes some of its attributes:

-In February 2010, the United States Joint Forces Command released a study which included a summary of the threats posed by the internet:

 On 6 October 2011, it was announced that Creech AFB's drone and Predator fleet's command and control data stream had been keylogged, resisting all attempts to reverse the exploit, for the past two weeks.
 The Air Force issued a statement that the virus had "posed no threat to our operational mission".

 On 21 November 2011, it was widely reported in the U.S. media that a hacker had destroyed a water pump at the Curran-Gardner Township Public Water District in Illinois.
 However, it later turned out that this information was not only false, but had been inappropriately leaked from the Illinois Statewide Terrorism and Intelligence Center.